In most of the projects, you’ll typically see either of the two following files:

 Cleanup

-When you want to cleanup everything, use these commands:
+When you want to cleanup everything - containers, networks, volumes, use the following command:

 docker system prune -af --volumes